ACS citation generator

 With numerical reference citations, start with 1 and number consecutively throughout the paper, including references in text and tables, figures, and other non-text components.
 If a reference is cited more than once, it does not receive a new number.
 When citing more than one reference at a time, include reference numbers in increasing order separated by commas.

-Whenever authors are named, if a reference has two authors, give both names joined by the word "and".
+Whenever authors are named, and a reference has two authors, give both names joined by the word "and".
 If a reference has more than two authors, give only the first name, followed by "et al." Do not use a comma before et al.; always use a period after al.

 How do I create a reference list in ACS?